Following are some answers to common support questions. If you cannot find an answer to your question in these FAQs, please contact us.

 - A site license is not currently available.

-Since all products are shipped with each release, upgrading is simply a question of paying for the new option and then upgrading the license through an email update.
+- Since all products are shipped with each release, upgrading is simply a question of paying for the new option and then upgrading the license through and email update.
 Once payment has been made we will send you a small program that will update your license to enable the newly purchased feature.

 - Contact your sales rep for access to the latest release of the software.